Lferg98/password-generator/README.md

-# My Web Portfolio - Module 2 Homework
+# Password Generator - Module 3 Homework

 ## Introduction:
 This repository reflects the third challenge given to students in the Monash University Coding Bootcamp.